Spudnik-Group/Spudnik/docs/_includes/command_descriptions/misc/support.md

-Link to my support server!
+Returns a link to my support server!